taran-pierce/email-server/README.md

 # email-server
-Simple email server for use on a contact form.
+Simple email server for use as a contact form.

+## Local Setup
+- Clone and install using npm
+- Set up local .env file
+- Run command: `npm run start` to start Express server
+- In a separate terminal send a POST to `127.0.0.1:[PORT]/send/mail`
+  -  `curl -X POST 127.0.0.1:3000/send/mail -d "name=Taran&email=taran.tpdesign@gmail.com&message=Some test message"`
+- With proper data in your `.env` file, you should be able to check the email account to see the message come through

 ## Deploy
 Hosted on Heroku.
-Once master is updated, push to `heroku` remote.
-This will automatically update the app.
+More instructions to come on how to publish to production.

 ### Dependencies
 * express
 * nodemailer
+* dotenv
+* bodyparser